Lepidopteran/icon-viewer/README.md

 The word Nett is German for "Nice", so the literal translation of the name is "Nice Icon Viewer."

-This name may change, but I think it is funny, so I might keep it.

 ## Building

 The main application is built with [`gtk-rs`](https://gtk-rs.org/) so you must have the required dependencies for it to be installed.